dbt-labs/docs.getdbt.com/website/docs/docs/develop/dbt-cloud-tips.md

 **DAG in the IDE**

-Double-click a node of the directed acyclic graph (DAG) to open that file in a new tab.
-Click to **Expand** on the upper right side of the DAG and use node selection syntax (`select` or `exclude`) to view a subset of your DAG.
+Double-click a node in the directed acyclic graph (DAG) to open that file in a new tab.
+Click **Expand** on the upper right side of the DAG and use node selection syntax (`select` or `exclude`) to view a subset of your DAG.

 ## IDE Keyboard shortcuts